FilmFair: FilmFair London

 By this time, Beatlemania had made England a cultural hotspot.
 Clutterbuck found it too difficult to attract English talent to France, so he moved the office to London.
 There, Barry Leith joined the company as director of animation.
 Wood and Leith collaborated on The Wombles, but Wood also had a few ideas for animating Michael Bond's stories about Paddington Bear.
 Bond was enthusiastic about Wood's artistic vision and began scripting the first series.
 BBC1 premiered Paddington in 1976 to great acclaim.
 FilmFair produced new episodes of the programme for three years, and it expanded into a considerable media franchise.

 FilmFair continued to produce successful stop motion programmes through the mid-1970s.
-The company's first classically animated series, Simon in the Land of Chalk Drawings, premiered in 1976.
+The company's first classically animated series, Simon in the Land of Chalk Drawings, premiered in 1974 on ITV.
 It was adapted from a series of children's books written and illustrated by Edward McLachlan.
 The company's first series not directed by Wood was The Perishers, a classically animated series directed by Dick Horn.

 As FilmFair London continued to produce animated television series for the BBC and ITV, they eventually reached an international audience through broadcast syndication and home video distribution.

 Acquisitions

 In the early 1980s, Central Independent Television bought a controlling share of the European branch of FilmFair.
 Graham Clutterbuck died of cancer on 30 April 1988; FilmFair dedicated Bangers and Mash to his memory.

-In 1991, Central sold FilmFair to Storm Group (also known as the Caspian Group), one of FilmFair's video distributors.
+In 1991, Central sold FilmFair London to Storm Group (also known as the Caspian Group), one of FilmFair's video distributors.
 Altschul Group Corporation (AGC) bought FilmFair's American branch in 1992, as part of campaign to acquire more than a dozen film companies.
 Discovery Education, a subsidiary of Discovery Communications, bought AGC's film catalogue in 2003.
 As of 2022, Discovery Education is now owned by Clearlake Capital, with Francisco Partners along with Discovery, Inc.'s successor and Warner Bros. parent company Warner Bros.
 Discovery holding minority stakes.